Kusal Perera: False doping charge

-Ups and downs
+Ups and downs (2015−2019)

-After cleared from doping suspects, Kusal replaced injured seamer Dhammika Prasad in Sri Lanka Test squad for the rest of the England tour.
+After being cleared from suspicion of doping, Kusal replaced injured seamer Dhammika Prasad in Sri Lanka Test squad for the rest of the England tour.
 He played for the third test at Lord's and scored 42 runs in the first innings.
-Sri Lanka finally was able to drawn the match.
+Sri Lanka finally was able to draw the match.
 Perera scored his maiden Test century on 29 October 2016, against Zimbabwe in the first Test against the, at Harare.
 The score consisted wide range of thrashing shot, which was compared to Jayasuriya by Zimbabweans who witnessed this for the first time in their soil.
-Perera devastated the Zimbabwean bowling attack for 15 fours and two sixes, including taking debutant Carl Mumba for five fours in an over after the tea break.
+Perera devastated the Zimbabwean bowling attack for 15 fours and two sixes, including taking debutant Carl Mumba for five fours in an over after the teabreak.

 After poor performances in South African test tour, Perera was dropped from the ODI and T20I squad.
 He was renamed to the squad in late March 2017 for Bangladesh limited over series, however could not play in ODI series due to hamstring injury.
 However, he passed fitness test for T20I series and played his comeback match on 4 April 2017.
 He marked his comeback by strong note with match winning 77 runs off 55 balls, where Sri Lanka won the match by 6 wickets.
 Perera adjudged man of the match for his performance.

 During the first T20I against India in 2018 Nidahas Trophy, he smashed a match-winning 66 runs to chase down India's total of 174.
 Sri Lanka won the match and Kusal was awarded with man of the match.
 On 16 March 2018 against Bangladesh in the Tri-series, Kusal recorded his tenth T20I fifty by equaling second most number of T20I fifties by a Sri Lankan.
 The match was a semi-final encounter between the two sides, where the winner should meet India in the Nidahas Trophy final.
 Sri Lanka batted first and lost first five wickets for just 41 runs.
 The team was at the brink of defeating in huge margin against new rivals, Bangladesh.
-However, Kusal together with stand-in captain Thisara Perera recorded a 97-run partnership for the sixth wicket, which was recorded as the second highest 6th wicket runstand in T20I history and the highest 6th wicket partnership for Sri Lanka in T20Is.
+However, Kusal together with stand-in captain Thisara Perera recorded a 97-run partnership for the sixth wicket, which was recorded as the second highest 6th wicket run stand in T20I history and the highest 6th wicket partnership for Sri Lanka in T20Is.
 The considerable role and rebuilding of team from 41/5 to 159/7 highlighted as one of the great counterattacking efforts T20Is.

 During the same match, he broke Kumar Sangakkara's record to become the fastest Sri Lankan to reach 1000 T20I runs (34 innings).
 Kusal Perera also became the first player to score 5 T20I fifties against a same opposition (Bangladesh) after registering the most number of T20I fifties by any player in T20I history.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.